-Over the past thirty years, Western companies have brought brands, businesses, technology and other capabilities into Saudi Arabia.
+Over the past thirty years, Western companies have brought brands, businesses, technology and other capabilities to Saudi Arabia.
 Everything from refining technology to McDonalds franchises.
-This has been through new ventures, joint ventures and various management, franchise and technical agreements.
+This has been done through new companies, joint ventures and various management, franchise and technical agreements.
 These private deals helped develop Saudi industries and also attracted both domestic and foreign capital.
 In return, KSA companies and the government have placed over $500B in the US and Europe over the years.

 This has been most of the US-KSA relationship since the 1970’s.
 It has mostly been a story of inbound private Western companies and outbound KSA capital.

 In contrast, few private Chinese companies are operating in KSA today.
 You can find Geely dealerships in Riyadh.
 And Chinese goods fill the Carrefour stores.
 But these are mostly trade arrangements.
 On a larger scale, Huawei is active in the region and has offices on King Fahd road in Riyadh.
 But overall, the presence of Chinese companies in Saudi Arabia is quite small compared to their international expansion elsewhere.
 And compared to the presence of Western countries in the Kingdom.

 And similarly, KSA companies and the government have placed little capital in Mainland China (Hong Kong is a different story).
 There has been no tide of petrodollars or private investment going from the GCC to China, like there has been into Europe and the USA.
 I don’t expect any of this to change.

 2. Private KSA-China deals and investments aren’t happening because of a lack of trust and necessity.